giachello/mlgw/README.md

 | mlgw.MLGW_telegram | source_status       | source_mln: device causing the event, source: the active Source (RADIO, CD, etc.), source_medium_position, source_position, source_activity: (Playing, Standby, etc.), picture_format are all information related to the specific source |
 | mlgw.MLGW_telegram | pict_sound_status   | source_mln: device causing the event, sound_status, speaker_mode, volume, screen1_mute, screen1_active, screen2_mute, screen2_active, cinema_mode, stereo_mode                                                                           |

-## Trigger Device Automations
+### Trigger Device Automations

 You can use a subset of LIGHT + \<key\> commands to generate automation triggers in a simple way for the MLGW gateway.
 Just create a new automation from the device screen for your MLGW.
-You will find the Triggers under the gateway device.
-"SanCarlos" below is the MLGW name, yours will be different.
+You will find the Triggers listed under the MLGW device name.
+In the example below, the device name is "SanCarlos".
+This is the same name configured in the MLGW configuration panel.

 ![Trigger example](./trigger_example.PNG)

 ### "Direct MasterLink"

-A special undocumented feature of the Master Link Gateway that allows to listen _ALL_ ML traffic on the Masterlink bus, including events that aren't be provided by B&O's standard apps, like a speaker turning off, or key presses on the remote control.
+A special undocumented feature of the Master Link Gateway allows captures _ALL_ traffic on the Masterlink bus, including events that aren't included in B&O's standard API, like a speaker turning off, or specific key presses on the remote control.

 You can use them to drive much more interesting behavior.
-For example, you could:
+For example, you can:

-- start Spotify by pressing the "green" button on your Beo4 remote after having selected A.MEM (the source associated with the Aux input on B&O equipment where you can connect a streaming devices like a Chromecast Audio).
+- start Spotify by pressing the "green" button on your Beo4 remote after selecting `A.MEM` (the source associated with the Aux input on B&O equipment where you can connect a streaming devices like a Chromecast Audio).
 - use the "Blue" button to turn off a speaker and turn on another one when moving within the house
 - use the number buttons to select different 'streaming radios' through the ['netradio'](https://github.com/giachello/netradio) plugin.
 - use the up, down, wind, rewind buttons to switch Spotify playlists or move to the next song in the playlist.